Dog Training Workshops 2018

 It’s Jack here, Cocker spaniel, friend and companion to Ade, the dog whisperer.
 He’s dreamed up this idea that we invite a lot of strange dogs with their humans to a pack leader workshop.
 Or should that be dogs with their strange humans?
 It’s a posh term for fun day out.

 When he says dog training workshops I just know it means more work for me.
 He’s always bringing problem dogs to see me that, quite frankly, are just uncouth ruffians.
-Ill-mannered, unsocialised and aggressive dogs and very badly-behaved.
+Ill-mannered, unsocialised sometimes aggressive dogs and very badly-behaved.

 He then expects me, Fliss the Collie and Olly the Labradoodle to help calm them down and show them how to behave.